Park Geun-hye: Foreign policy

-United States

-After taking office, Park met with John Kerry and U.S. President Barack Obama.
+After taking office, Park met with Secretary of State John Kerry and U.S. President Barack Obama.
 Park's trip to the United States in May 2013 was her first foreign trip after taking office.
 Like many of her predecessors, Park maintained a close relationship with the U.S., which has over 20,000 soldiers stationed in South Korea.
 During her visit to the U.S., she addressed a joint session of the U.S. Congress, where she called for a united front against any North Korean provocations.
 Park also called for a strong global relationship between South Korea and the United States.

-Park assessed the security situation on the Korean Peninsula and emphasized that deterrence capabilities were the most important factor for security.
-Thus, Park considered the American–South Korean alliance as the most successful one in the world.
-She hoped the American–South Korean relationship can be upgraded from a comprehensive strategic alliance to a global partnership.

 Park visited the United States on her first overseas trip as president.
 She traveled to Washington, D.C., New York City, and Los Angeles on 5–9 May 2013.

-During summit talks in May at the White House, Presidents Park and Obama adopted a joint declaration for the American-South Korean alliance and discussed ways to further develop the bilateral relations in a future-forward manner.
-Also, two leaders discussed ways to promote cooperation in building peace in the Northeast Asian region and strength the partnership between Seoul and Washington.

-The two leaders of South Korea and the United States agreed to adopt a joint statement on comprehensive energy cooperation to build a foundation for a future growth engine and establish a policy cooperation committee on information and communication technology.
+During summit talks at the White House, Presidents Park and Obama adopted a joint declaration for the American-South Korean alliance and discussed ways to further develop the bilateral relations in a future-forward manner.
+Also, the two leaders discussed ways to promote cooperation in building peace in the Northeast Asian region and strengthen the partnership between Seoul and Washington.
+The two leaders of South Korea and the United States agreed to adopt a joint statement on comprehensive energy cooperation to build a foundation for a future growth engine, and establish a policy cooperation committee on information and communication technology.
 In addition, Park urged her U.S. counterpart to expand the annual U.S. visa quota for South Korean professionals in order to promote co-development of both economies.

-In particular, the "Joint declaration in commemoration of the 60th anniversary of the Alliance between the Republic of Korea and the United States of America" adopted by South Korea and the United States will become a meaningful document looking back at the past six decades of the alliance and spelling out a new direction for the development of bilateral relations over the coming decade.
+On 27–30 June 2013, Park visited China with a South Korean delegation, where she met with Xi Jinping, the Chinese president.
+On 13 November 2013, Park held an extended meeting with President Vladimir Putin, whose visit to South Korea was the first among leaders of four major powers including the United States, China, and Japan.
+During the meeting, Park and Putin considered combining Korea's Eurasian Initiative and Russia's Asia-Pacific Policy.
+After the summit, both presidents issued a joint communique and held a joint press conference.
+Earlier, Park attended the G-20 Summit in September 2013 at St. Petersburg, where she met Putin for a separate dialogue discussing economic cooperation and seeking support on North Korean issues.
+It marked the first Korea–Russia summit talk since Park's inauguration.
+When Park met with Russian Minister for the Development of Russian Far East Viktor Ishaev, who headed the Russian delegation to Park's inaugural ceremony, she stated that Russia was one of Korea's key strategic partners.